On This Page:

 - Continuing to offer virtual property tours.

 - Daily cleaning and disinfecting occur in accordance with current Ontario Ministry of Health guidelines, which include everything from handwashing hygiene and cleaning product specifications to common area cleaning procedures.

 - Making hand sanitizers and disinfecting wipes available in our lobbies and open areas when possible.

 Are residents able to stay at your communities during this time?

 Our local colleges and universities are enacting a wide array of measures in response to COVID-19, and we are closely monitoring their actions and policy changes and will work with them accordingly to meet the housing needs of our residents while also abiding by the health and safety guidelines outlined by the Ontario Ministry of Health.

 We remain committed and are contractually obligated to provide housing for our residents, and student residents continue to have the option as to when they choose to physically occupy their apartments between now and the end of the current lease terms.
-We have not closed any of these communities but are implementing reduced staff hours and amenity access and are following recommendations made by local governing authorities.
-While we have adjusted staffing hours and policies to accommodate social distancing best practices, we continue to operate and support our residential communities as students fulfill their academic mission.
+We will continue putting the health and wellbeing of all those in our residential communities first so students can fulfill their academic mission.
 We want residents to be assured that they will still have a place to live within our communities that prioritizes their personal growth and academic needs.

 What should residents do if they think they have been exposed to the virus or are experiencing COVID-19 symptoms?